BenHarrison11/reproducible-research_homework/README.md

 ![](images/clipboard-4106196674.png)

-e\.
-What is the estimated volume of a 300 kb dsDNA virus?
+e) What is the estimated volume of a 300 kb dsDNA virus?

 I have used my exact estimates, rather than the rounded figures, as I will ultimately be rounding the final answer to 2 significant figures.